Privacy-preserving Meta-analysis through Low-Rank Basis Hunting: Simulation Studies

 \subsection{Setup}

 We generate data from a two-layer hierarchical model using $m = 100$ source studies.
+Although the baseline simulation uses $m=100$, we also explicitly vary the number of source studies from smaller to larger values to assess sensitivity to the number of available studies.
 In the first layer, we generate the study-level covariates $\bW_i \in \R^3$, the mixing weights $\bpi_i$, and the corresponding oracle functions $f^{(i)}$.
 For each study $i$, the study-level covariates and mixing weights are generated as

 Each study-level oracle function is then constructed as a convex combination of four basis functions

 In the second layer, we generate individual-level data \((X_{ij}, Y_{ij})\) for each study, using a common sample size \(n_i = 200\).
 Specifically, $X_{ij} \sim \N(0, 5^2)$, and $Y_{ij} \mid X_{ij} \sim \N( f^{(i)}(X_{ij}), 5^2 )$.
 For each study \(i\), we then estimate the study-level function \(\hat f^{(i)}\) using a random forest regression fitted to its individual-level data.
 These estimated functions \(\{\hat f^{(i)}\}_{i=1}^m\) serve as the inputs to our low-rank basis hunting procedure based on the d-fSPA algorithm.